Chernobyl disaster: Bubbler pools

 Unaware of this, the government commission directed that the bubbler pools be drained by opening its sluice gates.
 The valves controlling it, however, were located in a flooded corridor in a subterranean annex adjacent to the reactor building.
-Volunteers in diving suits and respirators, and equipped with dosimeters, entered the knee-deep radioactive water and opened the valves.
-These were the engineers Oleksiy Ananenko and Valeri Bezpalov, accompanied by the shift supervisor Boris Baranov.
+Engineer Oleksiy Ananenko was originally chosen for the task, as he had worked on maintenance in these corridors many times before.
+Ananenko reported to his superior, Boris Baranov, who elected to go with him.
+Finally, they chose Valeri Bespalov to join them with a dosimeter.
+In waterproof clothing, equipped with only a flashlight and dosimeters, they navigated the dark, highly radioactive corridors toward the corridors where they were able to open all valves for the sluice gates.
 Numerous media reports falsely suggested that all three men died just days later.
-In fact, all three survived and were awarded the Order For Courage in May 2018.
+In fact, all three survived and were awarded the Order for Courage in May 2018.

 Once the bubbler pool gates were opened, fire brigade pumps were then used to drain the basement.
-The operation was not completed until 8 May, after 20000 t of water was pumped out.
+The operation was not completed until 8 May, after 20,000 tonnes of water were pumped out.